-1. This chapter contains a brief description of the oxygen system installed in this aircraft, together with details of the servicing necessary to maintain the system in an efficient condition.
+1. This chapter contains a description of the oxygen system, together with details of the servicing necessary to maintain the installation in an airworthy condition.
 An illustration of the system is also included.
-For a detailed description of the components used in the system, reference should be made to the relative equipment publication.
+For a detailed description of the components employed in the system, reference should be made to the relative equipment publication. ▶

-DESCRIPTION
+DESCRIPTION AND OPERATION